mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 ## Override default tokens

-To customize the default theme tokens, you have to use `extendTheme` API to create a theme and then pass it to `CssVarsProvider`.
+To customize the default theme tokens, you have to use `extendTheme` API to create a theme and then pass it to the `CssVarsProvider`.
 The specified tokens will be deeply merged with the default values.

 ```js